-With over 20,000 CDs sold, "The Celtic Christmas" is the most recent release by Highland Reign!
+With over 20,000 CDs sold, the new CD, "JACOBITE", is now available!
 This CD has the trademark upbeat vocals, lilting Scots Irish fiddle , catchy lyrics, and bagpipes/guitars!!
 Many of the songs were written while on their tour of Scotland/Ireland!
 Highland reign appears at venues and festivals all across America , Scotland and Ireland!

 With wailing bagpipes/guitar tunes, lilting fiddles, and upbeat vocals, Highland reign will rock you back to the old country!!!